 What’s Next from Us

-Currently i am working with Telus International as Quality Assurance Analyst.
+Currently I am working with Telus International as Quality Assurance Lead.

-I am a fitness freak and love writing blogs and always encourage others to pen down their thoughts.
+I am a fitness freak at times, love writing blogs and always encourage others to pen down their thoughts.